Written for the anthology We Have Come Far: Shared wisdom from survivors of extreme trauma edited by Ani Rose Whaleswan, 2014.

 My health has deteriorated despite my best efforts at self-care.
 My social networks have frayed and dispersed despite my best efforts at communication and kindness.
 I still seek for a future where I feel calm and whole, but it seems I missed the turnoff despite all my watching for it.
 Nobody taught me how to deal with failure or defeat in a healthy way.
 No one told me it is part of life sometimes not to get what I most want, no matter how hard I work to get it.

-I learned that rather than being a tiny exception, abuse is woven throughout society in racism, sexism, homophobia, ableism, and all the other ways society is tipped to favor one group over another.
+I learned that rather than being a tiny exception, abuse is woven throughout society in racism, sexism, heterosexism, ableism, and all the other ways society is tipped to favor one group over another.
 I learned that many people deal with many kinds of defeat every day.
 “There is an abuse-free way to get my needs met,” sometimes helps me find creative solutions, and sometimes is simply not true.

 I learned to patch together bits and pieces of support, and to grit my teeth through the times when the patchwork disintegrates.
 I learned to listen to my inner guidance about who to trust and who to avoid.
 Even when it changes.
 Even when it seems wrong.
 My relationship with myself is the one constant in a shifting world.
 I am grateful to the kernel of determination to survive that keeps me searching for the next bit of support.